apostrophecms/docs/docs/guide/custom-ui.md

 Apostrophe's [schema field types](content-schema.md) cover many situations, but we might wish to add a new one.

 Since it is a larger topic that touches on more than just UI, we've created a [separate article on how to add a custom field type](/guide/custom-schema-field-types.md).
-However note that you will find it easier to follow the remainder of this article if you read that article first.
+However, note that you will find it easier to follow the remainder of this article if you read that article first.

 ## Adding custom columns to the piece type manager